Tom Brady: Early life

+Thomas Edward Patrick Brady Jr. was born on August 3, 1977, in San Mateo, California, the only son and fourth child of Galynn Patricia (née Johnson) and Thomas Brady Sr. Brady was raised Catholic.
+His mother has Swedish, Norwegian, German, and Polish ancestry, while his father is of Irish descent; Brady has said his father is 100% Irish.

-In the 1980s, Brady regularly attended San Francisco 49ers games at Candlestick Park, where he was a fan of quarterback Joe Montana; Brady called Montana his idol and one of his inspirations.
-At age four, Brady attended the 1981 NFC Championship, against the Dallas Cowboys, in which Montana threw The Catch to Dwight Clark.
-As a child, Brady attended football camp at the College of San Mateo, where he was taught to throw the football by camp counselor and future NFL/AFL quarterback Tony Graziani.
-Despite the rivalry between the two teams, Brady grew up as a Los Angeles Lakers and Boston Celtics fan.
+In the 1980s, Brady regularly attended San Francisco 49ers games at Candlestick Park, where he was a fan of quarterback Joe Montana; Brady has called Montana his idol and one of his inspirations.
+Aged four, Brady attended the 1981 NFC Championship, against the Dallas Cowboys, in which Montana threw "The Catch" to Dwight Clark.
+Brady attended football camp at the College of San Mateo, where he was taught to throw by camp counselor and future NFL/AFL quarterback Tony Graziani.
+Despite the rivalry between the teams, Brady grew up as a Los Angeles Lakers and Boston Celtics fan.

 Brady attended Junípero Serra High School in San Mateo, where he graduated in 1995.
 He played football, basketball, and baseball in high school.
-He played against Bellarmine College Preparatory rival Pat Burrell in both football and baseball.
-Brady began his football career as the backup quarterback on the Padres junior varsity team.
-At first, Brady was not good enough to start on the 0–8 Junior Varsity team, which had not scored a touchdown all year.
-Brady ascended to the starting position when the starting quarterback was injured.
-He became the varsity starter in his junior year and held the position until he graduated.
+He played against Bellarmine College Preparatory rival Pat Burrell in football and baseball.
+Brady began his career as the backup quarterback on the Padres junior varsity team.
+At first, Brady was not good enough to start on the 0–8 junior varsity team, which had not scored a touchdown all year.
+Brady ascended to the starting position when the main quarterback was injured.
+He became the varsity starter in his junior year and held it until he graduated.
 By Brady's senior year, he was striving to be noticed by college coaches.
 He created highlight tapes and sent them to schools he considered attending.
-This led to strong interest from many football programs around the nation.
+This led to interest from many football programs.